About Fort Gaines

 Construction of Fort Gaines began in 1821, as part of the Third System plan to shore up the country’s seacoast defences.
 The fort was plagued with problems, not least that it was often flooded.
 Thus, Fort Gaines was later rebuilt between 1853 and 1862, the latter part of the work done by Confederate soldiers due to the breakout of the American Civil War.

-During the Civil War, Fort Gaines played an important role in the Battle of Mobile Bay.
+During the Civil War, Fort Gaines played an important role in the Battle of Mobile Bay, where Admiral Farragut shouted his now-famous order, “Damn the torpedoes!
+Full speed ahead!”.
 Fort Gaines went on to have roles in the Spanish-American War and as a base during the First and Second World Wars.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.